Mohitmsp/KHELKOO-ADDA/README.md

 # KHELKOO-ADDA
 This is website named KhelKood Adda.
-What I have done that I collaborated all international famous sports updates at one place.
+What I have done is that I collaborated all international famous sports updates in one place.I have used HTML,CSS and Java Script.